Carmine Galante: Early years

 By 1940, Galante was carrying out "hits" for Vito Genovese, the official underboss of the Luciano crime family.
-Galante had an underworld reputation for viciousness and was suspected by the NYPD of involvement in over eighty murders.
-Galante reportedly had a cold, dead-eyed stare with eyes that betrayed an utter indifference to human life, scaring both law enforcement officers and other Mafia members.
-Ralph Salerno, a former NYPD detective, once said, "Of all the gangsters that I've met personally, and I've met dozens of them in all of my years, there were only two who, when I looked them straight in the eye, I decided I wouldn't want them to be really personally mad at me.
-Aniello Dellacroce was one and Carmine Galante was the other.
-They had bad eyes, I mean, they had the eyes of killers.
-You could see how frightening they were, the frigid glare of a killer."
+Galante had an underworld reputation for viciousness and was suspected by the NYPD of involvement in over 80 murders.

 In 1943, Galante allegedly murdered Carlo Tresca, the publisher of an anti-fascist newspaper in New York.
 Genovese, living in exile in Italy, offered to kill Tresca as a favor to Italian Prime Minister Benito Mussolini.
 Genovese allegedly gave the murder contract to Galante.
 On January 11, 1943, Galante allegedly shot and killed Tresca as he stepped outside his newspaper office in Manhattan, and then got in a car and drove away.
 Although Galante was arrested as a suspect, no one was ever charged in the murder.
 After the Tresca murder, Galante was sent back to prison on a parole violation.
 On December 21, 1944, Galante was released from prison.